cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - C: Post-fit distributions
   - Extra: CAT gitLab tools for validation  -> DO WE WANT THIS?

+[!TIP]
-!!! tip These steps are usually part of the **unblinding** stage, and are the latest steps request for the **GoingToPreApproval**.
+These steps are usually part of the **unblinding** stage, and are the latest steps request for the **GoingToPreApproval**.
 L2 will usually ask to see the results of these procedures before letting you progress further in the review.
 For most analses, you will need to first run impact and validation blind, and then repeat it on the actual data.

 ### A: Using FitDiagnostics
 Now that we have a working datacard complete with systematic uncertainties, it is important to validate our model.
 We will explore one of the most commonly used modes of <span style="font-variant:small-caps;">Combine</span>: `FitDiagnostics` .
 As well as allowing us to make a **measurement** of some physical quantity (as opposed to just setting a limit on it), this method is useful to gain additional information about the model and the behaviour of the fit.
 It performs two fits: